 Click the check mark to create the endpoint.

-You will now see the endpoint listed on the Endpoints page.
+The new endpoint will be listed on the Endpoints page.

 To use an Azure PowerShell cmdlet to set this up, see Add-AzureEndpoint.